-Over the past decade, the popularity of influencer marketing has skyrocketed, becoming one of the most effective marketing tactics available to businesses, allowing them to improve reach, brand awareness, and – of course – sales.
-To maximize this incredible asset, however, you need to know how to calculate influencer reach, which can be done using our influencer reach calculator.
+Over the past decade, the popularity of influencer marketing has skyrocketed.
+It is becoming one of the most effective marketing tactics available to businesses.
+It allows them to improve reach, brand awareness, and – of course – sales.
+To maximize this incredible asset, however, you need to know how to calculate influencer reach.
+This can be done using our influencer reach calculator.

-Nowadays, consumers don’t have the same trust in traditional marketing methods and tend to value word-of-mouth marketing by other consumers and – critically for businesses – promotion by influencers, whom they see as advisors, rather than advertisers.
+Nowadays, consumers don’t have the same trust in traditional marketing methods.
+They tend to value word-of-mouth marketing by other consumers.
+Also, they trust promotion by influencers, whom they see as advisors, rather than advertisers.

-This is because – generally – an influencers’ followers admire them and their lifestyle.
+This is because influencers’ followers admire them and their lifestyles.
 As a result, their followers trust and value their opinions.
-So, if someone sees their favorite influencer promoting and using a particular product, they’re likely to want to buy that product to emulate them.
+So, if someone sees their favourite influencer promoting or using a certain product, they’re likely to buy it.

-Even if they don’t make a purchase, these followers are likely to remember the brands that worked with that particular influencer, resulting in brand awareness and increasing trust in the brand, encouraging purchase in the future.
+Even if they don’t make a purchase, these followers are likely to remember the brands.
+This is resulting in brand awareness and increasing trust in the brand.
+Consequently, it will encourage purchases in the future.

 However, finding the right influencer to promote your product or service is about more than looking at the number of followers an influencer has: you need to consider several factors, including the reach efficiency of these influencers, and you can do this when you know how to calculate influencer reach, and use an influencer reach calculator.

-One of the most important factors in figuring out which influencer to use to promote a product for your business is the reach that these influencers have: this is the number of unique, active viewers whom their content is seen.
+One of the most important factors in figuring out which influencer to use to promote a product for your business is the reach that these influencers have: this is the number of unique, active viewers whose content is seen.